chartjs/Chart.js/docs/configuration/legend.md

 }
 ```

-Lets say we wanted instead to link the display of the first two datasets.
+Let's say we wanted instead to link the display of the first two datasets.
 We could change the click handler accordingly.

 ```javascript
 const defaultLegendClickHandler = Chart.defaults.plugins.legend.onClick;